IT Strategy

 IS strategy can be defined as the organizational perspective on the investment in, deployment, use, and management of IS (Chen et al. 2010).

-Desired impact of IS strategy: Provide a shared understanding across the organization to guide subsequent IT investment and deployment decisions.
+The intended impact of IS strategy is to provide a shared understanding across the organization to guide subsequent IT investment and deployment decisions.

 Process